Responsibility to Our People

 Our Company recognises the value of a diverse board, and our Nomination Policy and Board Diversity Policy contain criteria and principles for identifying suitably qualified Board candidates with appropriate education, qualifications, skills, knowledge and experience that can benefit the Company’s business and development, as well as other forms of diversity such as cultural, background, ethnicity, gender and age.

-After an extensive global search, we welcomed two new appointees to our Board as Independent Non-Executive Directors who also serve on our Sustainability Committee and other committees effective from 1 February 2025.
-Our Board now comprises nine members of seven nationalities, including six Independent Non-executive Directors, two Non-executive Directors and one Executive Director, with four women directors comprising 44% of the Board.
+After an extensive global search, on 1 February 2025 we welcomed two new appointees to our Board as Independent Non-Executive Directors who also serve on our Sustainability Committee and other committees.
+We also welcomed one executive director to the Board in 2025 and two new non-executive directors in February 2026.
+Our Board now comprises 11 members of eight nationalities.
+Seven are Independent Non-executive Directors.
+Four women directors comprising 36% of the Board.

 Our Pacific Basin Management System ashore and at sea conforms to the mandatory International Safety Management (ISM) Code.
 It is also certified by DNV to voluntary standards, including: